 If there’s one occasion that calls for waffles, it’s Christmas morning.
 But we're talking Christmas here, so not any waffles will do.
-No, for the most fun and festive Christmas breakfast, we have to go with a big stack of gingerbread waffles with cardamom-vanilla butter and plenty of warm maple syrup for good measure.
+No, for the most fun and festive Christmas breakfast, we have to go with a big stack of these easy gingerbread waffles with cardamom-vanilla butter and plenty of warm maple syrup for good measure.

 Look, I'm not hating on other waffles.
 I love classic waffles, but we can have those any time of year.
 While it's still the holidays, I insist on taking full advantage of the season and eating as much gingerbread-flavored treats as possible.
-Who's with me? 🙋♀️
+Who's with me?

 Let's get into it.
 As you would expect, you will need a waffle maker for this recipe.
 I have a Cuisinart square waffle maker, and it works beautifully.
 The nonstick surface works like a charm, and it has a wide range of heat levels, so you can make your waffles as soft or crispy as you'd like.
-I included a link below in case that’s helpful.

 To start, we stir together flour, dark brown sugar, ginger, cinnamon, nutmeg, cloves, baking powder, baking soda and salt.
-If you’ve been following along for a while now, you already know my love of dark brown sugar versus light brown.
-Dark brown sugar has more molasses, which makes for a richer flavor.
-I definitely recommend it.

 In another bowl, we mix buttermilk, melted butter, vanilla, egg yolks, molasses and orange zest and add the dry ingredients.
 I love how orange pairs with ginger, and that touch of zest makes these waffles extra special.

 Now we just have one more step before we're ready to put the batter on the waffle iron: beat egg whites until they're stiff and fold into the mixture.
 Whipped egg whites give the waffles a fluffy texture.
-If you have a stand mixer, I recommend whipping the egg whites while you prepare the other ingredients for a speedier process.

 From here, we pour the batter into our waffle iron, and within minutes, we have perfectly spiced, delicious gingerbread waffles.
 Is there a more festive Christmas breakfast?
 I don't think so.

 Looking for More Holiday Inspiration?
-Try These Burrata and Bubbles Recipes.

 - Maple-braised turkey legs and thighs